uniquelo05/device-os-lab/README.md

 This example demonstrates how to debounce a button connected to pin D7.
 The LED connected to the same pin will toggle its state on each button press, with a debounce time of 50 milliseconds to prevent false triggers.

 Refer to `docs/code_examples.md` for more details and common patterns for GPIO debounce handling.

+- Added a watchdog timer usage guide to `docs/troubleshooting.md`.